Theories of Consciousness (tcc)

 The structural finding: Conscious content is globally accessible.
 There is a qualitative difference between information that remains locally processed and information that becomes available system-wide.
 This transition — from local to global — correlates with the transition from unconscious to conscious processing.
 The finding is supported by extensive experimental evidence: attentional blink paradigms, masking studies, and the neural signatures of reportable versus unreportable stimuli.

 The ontological packaging: GNW is typically presented within a physicalist framework: global broadcasting in neural networks produces consciousness.
 Some formulations go further, suggesting that the hard problem dissolves once access consciousness is explained — that there is nothing more to consciousness than global availability for report and control.
+The production claim goes beyond the finding; the claim that access exhausts consciousness is a stronger philosophical commitment adopted by some proponents (notably Dehaene) but not entailed by the empirical program.
+Cautious versions of GNW limit the claim to access consciousness, leaving phenomenal character as a separate question.

 Recurrent Processing Theory (RPT)